manoa-bazaar/manoa-bazaar.github.io/index.md

 ![Lian Huang Profile Picture](https://avatars1.githubusercontent.com/u/34012125?s=400&u=8591666b03cf1017302a1898dd88ee57817aa37a&v=4)

 Lian Huang:
 I am excited about working with my teammates to build a fully functional website from the concepts we learned in class.
 This project presents a great opportunity to get a feel for what role I’d do well in and enjoy in a team environment.

+## Link to website
+[Here](https://manoabazaar.com/) is the link to the website for our application.

 ### Landing page
 The landing page is presented to users when they visit the top-level URL to the site.